 God is with us in the intimacy of grief

-In like fashion, we need to embrace the grief we feel following at the senseless loss of lives.
-We need to honor the bereavement process, because just as God gave life to people whom we grew to love, so too God has blessed those left behind with the grief that they feel at their loss.
-Grief is confirmation that these persons were of value, that they were a beloved son, a cherished brother, a treasured friend.
+In like fashion, we need to embrace the grief that we feel at the senseless loss of innocent young lives.
+We need to honor the bereavement process, because just as God gave the young man to his family and community for nineteen wonderful years, so too God has blessed those left behind with the grief that they feel at his leaving.
+Grief is confirmation that this was a person of value, a beloved son, a cherished brother, a treasured friend.
 Grief is how we honor a well-lived life.
-Their deaths were grief-worthy.
-In grieving, we do their memory justice, and follow in the example of Jesus, who wept at the grave of his friend Lazarus.
-Like martyrs of the ancient church, like Lazarus in the New Testament, their departure from this world before their time was up makes their deaths particularly galling for those left behind to wonder how they are going to the fill the space that their loved ones once occupied.
-The mystery of a future without them is a daunting, as is the mystery of death itself.
+His death is grief-worthy, and all the more so because of his tender age.
+In grieving, we do his memory justice, and follow in the example of Jesus, who wept at the grave of his friend Lazarus.
+Like martyrs of the ancient church, like Lazarus in the New Testament, that young man’s departure from this world before his time was up makes his death particularly galling for those left behind to wonder how they are going to the fill the space that he once occupied.
+The mystery of a future without this young man is a daunting, right now, as the mystery of death itself.

 As a priest and monk of the Russian Orthodox Church, I am comfortable with this mystery, as all Christians should be.
 Death can be a mystery precisely because the triumph over death is not a mystery.
 As the Russian Orthodox theologian Alexander Schmemann wrote, “in essence, Christianity is not concerned with coming to terms with death, but rather with the victory over it.”
 In the light of everlasting life, in the name of Jesus Christ, the dreadful threat and dark mystery that is death is transformed into a happy and victorious event for the believer, and “Death is swallowed up in victory.”
 (1 Cor.
 15:54)

 God, to whom you have entrusted your soul, is a good and perfect God.
-This God will do what is right with your child, what is just with your brother, and what is honorable with your parent or friend.
-There is no saying, no claim, no scripture that will give us peace in our loss right now or even calm our troubled souls; but we can find comfort and peace in God who is present with us, and in us, and through us, in the intimacy of grief, as we mourn the death of our friends.
+This God will do what is right with your child, what is just with your brother, and what is honorable with your friend.
+There is no saying, no claim, no scripture that will give us peace in our loss right now or even calm our troubled souls; but we can find comfort and peace in God who is present with us, and in us and through us in the intimacy of grief, as we mourn the death of an innocent young man.